overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Now we have 2 lists to intertwine - List of sub-requests to be validated against List of Validations.
 This orchestration can be easily achieved in many ways due to the virtue of loose coupling between What-to-do(validations) and How-to-do( Orchestration).
-We can switch orchestration strategies (like fail-fast strategy to error-accumulation or running validations in parallel) without effecting validations code
+We can switch orchestration strategies (like fail-fast strategy to error-accumulation or running validations in parallel) without affecting validations code

 - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/algebra/Strategies.java).